whipper-team/whipper/README.md

 ## Release history

 - 0.3.0 - Bla bla bla
-- 0.2.4 - Bla
+- 0.2.4 - First tagged release after morituri fork

 ## Installation
-Whipper isn't currently available in a prepackaged form so, in order to use it, it must be built from its sources.
+With the exception of an [AUR package for Arch Linux](https://aur.archlinux.org/packages/whipper-git), whipper isn't currently available in a prepackaged form so, in order to use it, it must be built from its source code.

-If you are building from a source tarball or checkout, you can choose to use whipper installed or uninstalled but first install all the required dependencies.
+If you are building from a source tarball or checkout, you can choose to use whipper installed or uninstalled _but first install all the required dependencies_.

 ### Required dependencies
 Whipper relies on the following packages in order to run correctly and provide all the supported features: